sgotzler/ENGL-257/_posts/2023-01-09-video-essays.markdown

 ##### **Rough Cut Assembly Workshop**

 Our first editing workshop will take place on Tuesday, April 18th.
 Students should come to this session with their laptops ready to use with appropriate software installed.
-In-class, students will begin working towards a complete rough cut assembly of their video essay projects.
+In class, students will begin working towards a complete rough cut assembly of their video essay projects.

 **In this session students will:**
 - discuss voice over recording logistics, and make plans for recording.